krystalhahn/guardianpkg/guardianpkg/README.md

 # guardianpkg

-Python package that acquires data from The Guardian API and includes functions that can seararch and plot results!
+Python package that acquires data from The Guardian API and includes functions that can search and plot results!

 ## Installation